bjango/Bjango-Templates/Help/Help.md

 -----

-### Feedback welcome
+### Feedback and future plans

 These documents are maintained by [@marcedwards](https://twitter.com/marcedwards).
 If you find errors or have suggestions, I’d love to hear about them.
+Currently, the Windows Tiles templates are missing some elements.
+The Sketch quick templates are a bit of an experiment (feedback welcome!).